Maia and I made homemade candy cane playdough this past weekend.

 - Peppermint essential oil

-Next we gathered our playdough (cut up into individual portions – I think we divided each batch into 12 or so) and our packaging materials (pint canning jars, holiday fabric squares, yarn, color copies of Maia’s Christmas “cards”, and some labels I made in Word).
+Next gather playdough (cut up into individual portions – divide each batch into 12 or so) and the packaging materials (pint canning jars, holiday fabric squares, yarn, and some labels).

 We rolled the playdough into snakes…